robertgranger/CountingIrreducibles/README.md

 They allow the reader to verify the computations stated in the paper, and also to experiment further.
 The relevant sections of the paper indicate what each file is for.

-Magma code files end with ".m" while Maple worksheets end with ".mw".
+Magma files end with ".m" while Maple worksheets end with ".mw".